fbristow/processing-tutorial/README.md

 Using the sketchbook is easy:

-1. You write your processing program in the text-editor area.
+1. You write your Processing program in the text-editor area.
 2. You click on the Play button (![Play button](play-button.png)).

 Writing a Processing Program